Last Updated onReading Time: 4 minutes

 To understand why, let’s start by looking at the definition of risk.
 According to Merriam Webster Online, risk is defined as: “The possibility of loss or injury: peril.”

 Both definitions reference the potential for harm.
 The focus of the Webster’s definition is broad and covers loss or injury.
 The ISO definition focuses on assets or groups of assets.
-For our purposes, it’s important to understand what it is that you are protecting.
-Risk has many faces: physical, logical, financial, and reputational risk to name a few.
-How concerned you should be about a particular risk will depend on your organization’s unique risk factors.
+For our purposes, it’s important to understand what information assets that you are protecting.
+There are many elements to risk: physical, logical, financial, and reputational risk to name a few.
+How concerned you should be about a particular risk will depend on your organization’s unique risk factors and risk appetite.

 How Much Risk Will Your Business Tolerate?